Uniqueness of nonnegative matrix factorizations by rigidity theory: Introduction

-Similarly to rigidity theory, we define infinitesimally, locally and globally rigid nonnegative matrix factorizations.
-We consider the case when nonnegative rank is equal to rank.
-In the rigidity theory of frameworks and low-rank matrix completion, infinitesimal motions are required to have derivatives of pairwise distances or inner products equal to zero.
-A framework is called infinitesimally rigid if only all infinitesimal motions are trivial ones.
+In more detail, in the rigidity theory of frameworks and low-rank matrix completion, infinitesimal motions are required to have derivatives of pairwise distances or inner products equal to zero.
+A framework is called infinitesimally rigid if all its infinitesimal motions are trivial ones.
 Checking infinitesimal rigidity is equivalent to checking rank of a rigidity or a completion matrix.
 In the nonnegative matrix factorization case, infinitesimal motions are additionally required to preserve nonnegativity of factors.
-Now checking infinitesimal rigidity amounts to checking whether positive span of a matrix is equal to a specified linear subspace of $\mathbb{R}^{r^2}$ (Proposition~\ref{theorem:infinitesimally_rigid_factorizations}).
+Now checking infinitesimal rigidity amounts to checking whether positive span of a matrix is isomorphic to a specified linear subspace of $\mathbb{R}^{r^2}$ (Proposition~\ref{theorem:infinitesimally_rigid_factorizations}).
 The difference with the frameworks and low-rank matrix completion case is that instead of linear span one has to consider positive span of a rigidity matrix.
 Hence a linear algebra problem becomes a polyhedral geometry problem.
 We also give purely combinatorial necessary conditions for infinitesimal rigidity that follow from this characterization (Theorem~\ref{prop:Wpoint}, Lemmas~\ref{lemma:max_number_entries} and~\ref{lemma:zero rectangles}).
-In the case of $5 \times 5$ matrices of nonnegative rank four, for every zero pattern that satisfies the necessary condition in Theorem~\ref{prop:Wpoint}, there exists an infinitesimally rigid nonnegative factorization $(A,B)$ that realizes the zero pattern (Section~\ref{sec:realizations_of_infinitesimally_rigid_factorizations}).
 Infinitesimal rigidity always implies local rigidity, and although the converse is not always true as we will see in Example~\ref{example:Shitov}, then if a nonnegative factorization is locally rigid and a certain matrix achieves its maximal possible Kruskal rank, then it is infinitesimally rigid (Proposition~\ref{prop:generic_locally_rigid_is_infinitesimally_rigid}).
 We also show that every locally rigid nonnegative factorization can be extended to globally rigid nonnegative factorization by adding at most $r$ strictly positive rows to $A$ and at most $r$ strictly positive columns to $B$ (Corollary~\ref{cor:locally_rigid_to_globally_rigid}).